jotavare/hackacity-2023/README.md

 - Jupyter Notebook
 - Postman

-## PYTHON VIRTUAL ENVIRONMENT
+## PY VENV
 Why create a virtual environment?
-We can easily share our requirement packages with others so they can install and replicate the same environment so our program works anywhere.
+We can easily share our requirement packages, so everyone can install and replicate the same environment for the program to work.
 > Create a virtual environment.
 ```bash
 python3 -m venv .venv